AmethystBird/COMP3016-Lab-Tasks/Lab1/README.md

 ### Pointers
 #### Overview
 As opposed to a reference, a pointer is a variable that contains a value that represents the address contained within another variable.
 To declare a pointer variable, the data type of the variable that it points to must be used, along with an asterisk ```*``` suffix to the type specifier.
 Alternatively, the ```*``` may be applied as a prefix to the variable name.
 To instantiate the pointer, the address of the variable that it points to must be assigned.
-Execute the following code to see what is printed:
+Execute the following code from [Pointers1](/Lab1/Examples/Pointers1/) to see what is printed:
 ```c++
 #include <iostream>